Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Introduction

 The task of state transformation, as a central subject of study within resource theories, is concerned with converting a given state into a target state, probabilistic or deterministic, via quantum operations that do not create resource.
-In the case of RTS, a partial order structure was uncovered for the probabilistic transformations of pure superposition states \cite{Plenio-RTofS}.
+The literature on RTC comprises a diverse range of studies that investigate the manipulation of coherence through various techniques \cite{Aberg_CC, Du-CoherenceMaj, Xiao2015IRMQC, Winter2016ORTofC, Korzekwa_2016, de_Vicente_2016, Kaifeng_CC, Streltsov2017Structure, 2018Regula-OneShotCohDis, Torun-DetCoherence, Zhao2018Dilution, Regula2018Nonasymptotic, Kun2018PDQC, 2019Liu-DetCoh, Lami2019GenericBound, Torun-CoherenceDistill, Regula-OneShotDistill, Regula_DepCovOper, Liu2022Distill, Liu2021OptCoherenceDistill, Liu2022ApprDistillCoh, Regula2022PT, Takagi2022Catalysts}.
+In the case of RTS, however, a partial order structure was uncovered for the probabilistic transformations of pure superposition states \cite{Plenio-RTofS}.
 Later on, deterministic transformations of superposition states was investigated in Ref.~\cite{torun2020resource}.
-Of course, it is always essential to consider a well-established method that offers an alternative and practical view for the state transitions between pairs of quantum states, which also enables a broad characterization of states.
-In this work, we demonstrate an integrated approach in which LSO and a suitable coherence transformation protocol cooperate to address superposition state transformations, see Figure \ref{figure1} below.
-For a given pair of superposition states \(\{\ket{\psi}, \ket{\varphi}\}\), a pair of coherent states \(\{\ket{\bar{\psi}}, \ket{\bar{\varphi}}\}\) can be obtained with the use of LSO.
-The scenario where we aim to convert \(\ket{\psi}\) into \(\ket{\varphi}\) is replaced by transforming \(\ket{\bar{\psi}}\) into \(\ket{\bar{\varphi}}\).
-In order to reach the target superposition state \(\ket{\varphi}\), after a coherence transformation from \(\ket{\bar{\psi}}\) to \(\ket{\bar{\varphi}}\) achieved with a probability \(p \in (0,1]\), we apply LSO to \(\ket{\bar{\varphi}}\) in the opposite direction.
-Thus, the initial superposition state \(\ket{\psi}\) is transformed into the target state \(\ket{\varphi}\), where \(p\) is the probability of success.
-Moreover, one of our main results shows that LSO can improve the success probability of superposition states transformation \cite{torun2020resource}.
-In Ref.~\cite{Jonathan1999Catalyst} it was shown that catalytic effect, which is a crucial ingredient for quantum resource theories \cite{Anshu2018GRTCatalysts}, can increase the efficiency of entanglement concentration procedures for finite states.
-In this sense, it should be reasonable to infer that LSO shows a catalyst-like effect for superposition states transformation.
-We present an explicit example to illustrate this point.
+Of course, it is always essential to consider a well-established method that offers an alternative and practical view for the state transitions between pairs of quantum states, which also enables a broad characterization of resource states.
+Importantly, from the perspective of characterizing states, a state at the pinnacle of the resourcefulness hierarchy often considered a valuable unit of resource.
+Such (maximally resourceful) states are well defined in the resource theory of (bipartite) entanglement, \(\ket{\Psi_{d}}=({1}/{\sqrt{d}}) \sum_{i=1}^{d}\ket{ii}\) \cite{Horodecki-QE} (see \cite{Tejada2019MRE} for multipartite systems); coherence, \(\ket{\Psi_{d}}=({1}/{\sqrt{d}}) \sum_{i=1}^{d}\ket{i}\) \cite{Baumgratz-Coherence, Peng2016MCS}; and imaginarity, \(\ket{\hat{\mp}}=(\ket{0} \mp i\ket{1})/\sqrt{2}\) \cite{Hickey_2018, Wu2021RTofImaginarity}.